 Mineral is a tiny town located in the state of California.
 With a population of 136 people and just one neighborhood, Mineral is the 849th largest community in California.
-Much of the housing stock in Mineral was built prior to World War II, making it one of the older and more historic towns in the country.
+Mineral has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Also of interest is that Mineral has more people living here who work in computers and math than 95% of the places in the US.

-Being a small town, Mineral does not have a public transit system used by locals to get to and from work.
+Mineral is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Mineral in 2022 was $47,827, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $191,308 for a family of four.
-However, Mineral contains both very wealthy and poor people as well.
+The per capita income in Mineral in 2022 was $47,984, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $191,936 for a family of four.

 The people who call Mineral home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mineral residents report their race to be White.
-Important ancestries of people in Mineral include British, German, European, English, and Scottish.
+The greatest number of Mineral residents report their race to be White, followed by Asian.
+Important ancestries of people in Mineral include German, British, Scottish, English, and Danish.

 The most common language spoken in Mineral is English.
 Other important languages spoken here include Native American languages and Langs. of India.